borgbackup/borg/docs/development.rst

   * pypi dist package and signature
   * Standalone binaries (see above for how to create them).

-    + For OS X, document the OS X Fuse version in the README of the binaries.
-      OS X FUSE uses a kernel extension that needs to be compatible with the code contained in the binary.
+    + For macOS, document the macFUSE version in the README of the binaries. macFUSE uses a kernel extension that needs to be compatible with the code contained in the binary.
   * A link to ``CHANGES.rst``.